 All of my women students thought it should be socially acceptable for women to ask men out, and said things like this,

 It shouldn’t be an issue.
 If they both like each other, what difference does it make?

 Several felt it was, or would-be, empowering.
 One added,

 I would like it to be socially acceptable for both genders to make the first move because when I’m ready to be with someone I don’t want to be limited to the guys who ask me first.

 One woman said, “I’ll work for what I want.”
 Another simply figured,” I have nothing to lose.”

 Coming soon I’ll take a look at the guys’ perspectives on this.

 Why Women Don’t Ask Guys Out

 If Sports Were Covered Like Women’s Beach Volleyball

-Posted on February 10, 2014, in feminism, gender, psychology, relationships, sex, sexism, women and tagged feminism, gender, psychology, relationships, sex, sexism, women, women asking men out.
+Posted on February 10, 2014, in feminism, gender, psychology, relationships, sex and sexuality, sexism, women and tagged feminism, gender, psychology, relationships, sex and sexuality, sexism, women, women asking men out.
 Bookmark the permalink.
 41 Comments.